 Frequently Asked Questions

-Q) Can I make a Mango Sponge cake with this recipe?
+Q) Can I make Mango Sponge cake with this recipe?

 Yes.
 Do the following changes: